bfeng1/bfeng1.github.io/machine_learning_p3.md

 The goal of this project is to develop a tool to estimate house prices using some basic information that can be easily accessed.
 Of course, the estimation cannot be always accurate due to many other factors that can play a big part in the prices, but the home buyer can at least have a good starting point for the price negotiation process.

-This project will contain three main parts with focuses on EDA and feature engineering:
+This project will contain three main parts:

 * Exploratory Data Analysis (EDA)
 * Feature Engineering
 * Model development

+We will explore the different models and compare their performances.
+Once we select a model, we will fine-tune the hyperparameters to achieve the best results possible.

 ### 1. Exploratory Data Analysis